BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

 # Gameplay Mechanics

-In ASCII Orbit, the game mechanics are straightforward yet engaging, designed to keep the player immersed through various stages:
+In ASCII-Orbit, the game mechanics are straightforward yet engaging, designed to keep the player immersed through various stages:

 - **Player Movement**: Players control their character by moving left or right to target incoming invaders.